 Our home offices, however comfortable, aren’t always designed for prolonged periods of sitting.

 - Follow the 20-20-20 rule.
-Every 20 minutes look at something at least 20 feet away for at least 20 seconds.
+Every 20 minutes, look at something at least 20 feet away for at least 20 seconds.
 This helps reduce eye strain and gives your brain a break.

 - Make sure your work setup is ergonomically correct.
 There’s nothing worse than having a sore back when you’re working.
-Ensuring you have an ergonomic workspace, including proper seating and monitor placement, is crucial.
+Ensuring an ergonomic workspace, including proper seating and monitor placement, is crucial.
 If you can, go a step further and get a standing desk that allows you to be in different positions throughout the day.

 Working from home well.